nickolanack/IOS-Flowgrammer/README.md

 ##Print (UIAlertView) Loop Example

-use boolean variables to enable the loop (or an integer variable for a count loop)
+use boolean variables to enable the loop (or an integer variable for a count loop) use text variables to set the alert message, title and description

 ![alt tag](https://raw.github.com/nickolanack/IOS-Flowgrammer/master/loop.png)